 FEE: The meeting fee is $30 for non-members or you may become a member by completing the membership form and submitting the September 2014-June 2015 annual fee of $75 ($25 for law students).
 Fees may be paid by cash, check or credit card at the meeting or pay by credit card here.

 We hope you will be able to join us and, as always, welcome your questions, comments, and any suggestions you may have for topics or speakers of interest for future IIPS programs.

-About Our November Presenters
+About Our December Presenters